Scalextrix/SolarCoin-Raspberry-Pi-Node/Create-a-Pi-Node.md

 > free -m

+Reduce the 'swappiness' so as to only use SWAP when absolutely needed:

+> sudo nano /etc/sysctl.conf

+add swappiness=1 as the last line then CTRL+X, Y and Enter to save.

 b- Install Required Dependencies with next commands:

 > sudo apt-get install autoconf libevent-dev libtool libssl-dev libboost-all-dev libminiupnpc-dev libdb-dev libdb4.8++ libdb5.3++-dev git hardening-includes rng-tools -y